thedarkjester/P2PSwap/README.md

   - Of course, by all means go for it.
 Please keep attribution and pay attention to note 1 below.

 ## Notes for the Devs
+Foundry is required: Please install with [https://getfoundry.sh/](https://getfoundry.sh/) - feel free to submit PRs for the Foundry tests.

 1. A Cancun upgrade version is the default implementation and uses `transient storage`.
 If deploying on another chain, see the [NonCancunTokenSwapper](./contracts/NonCancunTokenSwapper.sol) file.